Table of Content

-Unique user information such as browser, country, operating system, internet service provider, time and date at which the information was sent etc. can be understood simply based on the click ID alone.
+Unique user information such as browser, country, operating system, internet service provider, time and date at which the information was sent, etc. can be understood simply based on the click ID alone.

 Thus, in short, click ID is the only parameter that you will need when buying traffic as long as you have a fully functional S2S conversion tracking set up.

 Server to server conversion will help you to know exactly when and where and at what time the conversion was generated.
-This helps to make the optimisation process quick and easy when compared to other forms of the campaign.
+This helps to make the optimization process quick and easy when compared to other forms of the campaign.

 Postback Tracking Protocols

 In general, there are two protocols for server postback tracking.
-One is with a partner ID, and other is with the transaction ID.
+One is with a partner ID, and the other is with the transaction ID.

 The transaction ID is the ideal choice as it is assumed that advertisers and networks use the same protocol, but in some rare cases, Partner IDs are used where the transaction is not usable.